Hazqeel09/ellzaf_ml/README.md

 model(img)
 ```

-Due to the paper does not implicitly mention their approach when image height and width that is non-power-of-two.
+Due to the paper does not implicitly mention their approach when image height and width is non-power-of-two.
-I add `output_padding=1` to `ConvTranspose2d` so that it can also work when the image height and width is non-power-of-two.
+I decided to pad the output from downsampler with 0 at right and bottom so that 7x7 will become 8x8.

 ## 🛠️ Tools
 ### 🔨 EarlyStopping